Center of Excellence in Urology & Men's Health

 Surgical Excision

-Under general anesthesia, granulomas and foreign material are meticulously removed.
+Under general anesthesia, all granulomas, scar tissue, and foreign material are meticulously removed while preserving viable tissue.

 03